 Starcatchers is the leading national organisation specialising in Arts and Early Years, working across sectors with Artists and other practitioners to develop their expertise through artist opportunities and Creative Skills training.

 We believe in the transformational power of the arts to help our children lead healthier, happier lives, and we want to work with practitioners across education, health, play and the arts to put the arts and creativity at the heart of Early Years practice in Scotland.

-We deliver a series of ground-breaking Creative Skills training courses for Early Years workers and students in a number of local authorities across Scotland.
-The Creative Skills Programme empowers adults who work with young children, helping them to feel, and be, more creative promoting an engaging, playful, open-ended and child-centred approach
+We deliver a series of ground-breaking Creative Skills training courses for early years practitioners and students in a number of local authorities across Scotland.
+The Creative Skills Programme empowers adults who work with young children, helping them to feel and be more creative, promoting an engaging, playful, open-ended and child-centred approach.

 All our training is run by artists and facilitators who specialise in creative activity for the very young, using playful, child-led experiences that help support the delivery of key policies.

-Our core training programme funded by the Scottish Government, An SQA approved level 7 qualification Creative Skills in early Childhood Practice (24 credits) and one off National events designed to bring together practitioners for inspiration and training.
+Our core training programme is funded by the Scottish Government.
+For those who complete the Creative Skills training programme, we also offer an SQA-approved level 7 qualification Creative Skills in early Childhood Practice (24 credits).

 We work directly with organisations to deliver bespoke training – past clients have included NDNA, Aberdeen City Council, Dundee City Council, University of West of Scotland, SOSCN, Midlothian Association of Play and SCMA.
 The kinds of training we offer:

 In-service days, linking the arts and creativity to key policies and curriculum, as well as practical sessions exploring examples of playful, child-led experiences

 Working directly with organisations/Early Years settings, from one off sessions to inspire staff, to working on a longer term basis to put the arts and creativity at the heart of practice